Preemployment Screening and Testing: West Virginia

 - A new law broadens the rights of West Virginia employers regarding drug and alcohol testing of applicants as a condition of employment.
 See West Virginia Safer Workplace Act.

 - Mining employers face additional requirements regarding drug and alcohol testing.
-See Reporting Requirements for Mining Employers.
+See Reporting Requirement for Mining Employers.

 - The state bans mandatory AIDS testing of job applicants, but certain exceptions to this rule are permissible.
 See AIDS Testing.